 THREE PASTEL BRANDS

 This page provides information on all three brands of pastel and their respective charts.
 The aim isn’t to make a direct comparison between the brands although comparisons might be made to emphasize a point.
-My purpose is simply to share personal insights into the three brands of pastel as objectively as possible.
-I talk about similarities and differences that have interested me as well as some recommendations for building a pastel collection.
+The purpose is simply to share personal insights into the three brands of pastel as objectively as possible.
+This page talks about similarities and differences as well as some recommendations for building a pastel collection.

 To my knowledge the full range of 380 pastels cannot be purchased in a single presentation box set.
 My own personal collection is stored in black Unison brand cardboard boxes that hold 72 pastels each.
 The individual pastels are protected in a foam insert.